brazilianmonk/brazilianmonk.github.io/pages/summaries.md

 permalink: /summaries
 ---

 Here, you'll find my Dhamma notes, summaries, and flashcards.
 These are primarily derived from the Theravāda Buddhist teachings offered at [IIT](https://www.theravado.com/).
 You can also check [my RemNote Profile](https://www.remnote.com/profile/brazilianmonk).
+Anything.

 ---